Nana Knows Best

 , you threw her away.
 She ran to safety, to me!
 Away from a drunk who only pays attention to the glass in her hand."

-Joyce sat her glass of scotch down shakily.
+Joyce shakily sat down her glass of scotch.
 The situation hit her hard enough to break through her alcoholic haze.

 Anne told her everything she needed to know.
 Papers would arrive tomorrow, once signed she would no longer control Buffy's future.
 People would come to move her, and someone would take her to a clinic to get sober.
-When she got out there would be a brand new life waiting for her in San Francisco.
+When she got out, a brand new life was waiting for her in San Francisco.

-Anne thought about everything Buffy had told her about Rupert Giles then decided to handle the matter herself.
+Anne thought about everything Buffy had told her about Rupert Giles, and then decided to handle the matter personally.

 There was still no sign of Buffy, and he was getting worried.
 He had tried to talk to her mother, but Joyce was too inebriated.
 Giles never knew her mother had such a serious problem.
-Buffy certainly never let on to either him, or her friends.
+Buffy certainly had never let on to either him, or her friends.

 are you somewhere you may speak freely?" a cultured voice asked.

 "Yes."
-He closed the door to his office locking it.
+He closed the door to his office, and locked it.
 "To whom am I speaking to, please?"

 "Thank god.
 Where are you?
 When will Buffy be returning?
 Pardon me madam, you never told me your name."

 "The Anne Merteuil, you are Buffy's grandmother," Giles sputtered, suddenly getting a sinking feeling.

 , I am calling to let you know Lizbeth will not be returning.
-Your Monsieur Travers will be sending you the new girl to train.
+Your Monsieur Travers is sending you the new girl to train.
 Lizbeth has other duties, other responsibilities.
-She blames herself for what happened.
-I will help her to heal.
-Give her the life that is her birthright."
+She blames herself for what happened, and I will help her to heal.
+Give her the life, which is her birthright."